nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 ### 4.2 Run the test

-Unlike the module test stubs, the pipeline test is fully functional and can be run directly as follows:
+In this case the pipeline test is fully functional (because we have default inputs set up in the configuration file) and can be run directly as follows:

 ```bash
 nf-test test tests/hello-nf-test.nf.test